KnowageLabs/Knowage-Documentation/chapter_4/Glossary.rst

     Add a new word.

 The *Glossary* panel contains all the glossaries formerly created.
 To explore an existing glossary just open the menu of the *Glossary Definition* item and select one of the options.
 The figure below shows an example.
 A hierarchical structure of the glossary appears, where each node has its own words .

 .. figure:: media/image460_8.1.png

     Exploring a glossary from the menu.

-To add a new glossary click on the *Plus* icon next to the *Glossary Definition* text item.
+To add a new glossary click the *Plus* icon next to the *Glossary Definition* text item.

 .. _newglossnewahild:
 .. figure:: media/image46162_8.1.png